 “It’s real.
 All those words are there and I wrote them and the last page says ‘the end.'”

-The printed Google maps in the folder sleeve plot the fictional towns of Tinytown (whose Main Street sees everything from little kids wearing “Free to a good home” signs to fair-weather protesters to Millie skulking around in a wig and sunglasses), Windbury (many unwilling parents flock here), Newchester (Katherine and Graham live/love/ “other” here), and the Forest Retreat Estates neighborhood (where Katherine’s friend Margaret lives, and where Lenny puts the basement to illegal use).
+Note: The printed Google maps in the folder sleeve plot the fictional towns of Tinytown (whose Main Street sees everything from little kids wearing “Free to a good home” signs to Millie skulking around in a wig and sunglasses), Windbury (many unwilling parents flock here), Newchester (Katherine and Graham live/love/ “other” here), and the Forest Retreat Estates neighborhood (where Katherine’s friend Margaret lives, and where Lenny puts the basement to illegal use).

-But clear is that there are no marks on these two pages.
+What you can see, however, is that there are no marks on these two pages.
 What hey!
 None of it needed editing!

 Oh, how wonderful to discover two single-spaced pages of flawless writing – and in the FIRST DRAFT? – in a row…

-These two pages of “So, everything here sucks, I guess” are the same two pages from the binder image above that received no cross-outs, no circles, no notes, nothing.
+These two pages of “So, everything here sucks, I guess” are the same two pages from the binder image above that received no initial cross-outs, no circles, no notes, nothing.

-Somehow, suddenly, in book form, every single thing wrong with those pages became sickeningly obvious.
+Suddenly, in book form, every single thing wrong with those pages became sickeningly obvious.

 (I think these pages were in such bad shape that I had to write additional notes on a little sheet of spiral notebook paper, tuck it into position in the seam, and draw arrows to the paragraphs where new text belonged.)